sourced-dev/newsletters/source1.md

 [Raycast](https://raycast.com/) is a developer-focused productivity tool that aims to be the quickest way to get common tasks done.
 Users can easily create and re-modify issues in Jira, merge pull requests in GitHub and find documents.

 We’re long Raycast here at SourceCode.
 More [here](https://techcrunch.com/2020/10/29/developer-productivity-tools-startup-raycast-raises-2-7m-from-accel/).

+---

+## Career Opportunities ⚡️

+→ Vercel is hiring for a DevOps Engineer.
+Apply [here](https://vercel.com/careers).

+→ Northflank is hiring for a Senior DevOps Engineer.
+Apply [here](https://northflank.com/careers/devops-engineer).

+→ Lightstep is hiring for a Software Engineer.
+Apply [here](https://boards.greenhouse.io/lightstep/jobs/2386344).

+→ Comma.ai is hiring for an Infrastructure Engineer.
+Apply [here](https://comma.ai/jobs#work_at_comma_dot_ai).

+→ Sym is hiring for a Product Designer.
+Apply [here](https://boards.greenhouse.io/sym).

+**Each week at Source Code we showcase some interesting jobs, at some amazing companies.
+Reach out if you’re hiring.
+We’d love to help. 👋**

+---

+Interested in reading our full newsletter?
+Subscribe for weekly updates on developer news, career opportunities & tools below. 👇